HassanRezaee/NPC/README.md

 ## Implementation
-Lets start first by loading the required libraries.
+We will start by loading the required libraries.

 ```{r}
 remove(list=ls())